severalnines/docs/user-guide/mysql/backup.rst

 ClusterControl has ability to restore backups (mysqldump and xtrabackup) created by ClusterControl.
 The following steps will be performed:

+For mysqldump (online restore):

+1. Copy backup files to the target server.
+2. Checking disk space on the target server.
+3. Restore the backup.

+For Percona Xtrabackup (offline restore):

 1. Stop all nodes in the cluster.
-2. Copy backup files to the selected server.
+2. Copy backup files to the target server.
+3. Checking disk space on the target server.
-3. Prepare and restore the backup.
+4. Prepare and restore the backup.
-4. Follow the instruction in the *ClusterControl > Logs > Job > Job Message* on how to bootstrap the cluster.
+5. Follow the instruction in the *ClusterControl > Logs > Job > Job Message* on how to bootstrap the cluster.

 * **Backup Id**
 	- Selected backup ID.
 This is auto picked if you click the *Restore Backup* button.